A Solid Contract, Insurance, and Business License

 Treat your clients how you want to be treated as a client.
 That’s the real golden rule.
 Being a portrait photographer I’m not just getting creative with a camera, I’m documenting memories.
 I never want those memories to be tainted by me.
 I always look to add to their experience and not take anything away.
 I’m always looking to ease their anxiety and serve them.
 I’m not saying be a doormat, but I am saying that wedding and family photography is a service industry we our job is to serve them the best way we can in our own style.

-Want to Learn More About Photography & Running a Side Hustle?
+Want to Learn More About Photography & Improving your skills?

 I’m Sarah and I grew my portrait and wedding photography business to 100k in 2021 all while working a “day job”.
-I can teach you what I know about photography and business so that you can do it too!
+I can teach you everything I know about lighting, posing, composition, camera settings…literally ALL THE THINGS!
 Photography changed my life in so many ways and I’m so excited to share what I’ve learned with you!